top of page

 Snowy Forest

-Welcome to Ak Snowriders where we have all your apparal needs.
+Welcome to Ak Snowriders where we have all your apparel needs.

-We here at Ak Snowriders we value all life and the environments that we utilize for our winter fun.
-Here is some basic safety tips for exploring the backcountry whether it is on a snowmachine or snowshoes...
+We here at Ak Snowriders value all life and the environments that we utilize for our winter fun.
+Here are some basic safety tips for exploring the backcountry whether it is on a snowmachine or snowshoes...

-Winter tie backcountry safety involves taking precautions and being prepared for the unique challenges and hazards that come with venturing into remote, snowy wilderness areas during the winter season.
-Some k considerations include:
+Wintertime backcountry safety involves taking precautions and being prepared for the unique challenges and hazards that come with venturing into remote, snowy wilderness areas during the winter season.
+Some considerations include:

 1. Knowledge and preparation: Before heading out, it's crucial to have a good understanding of the terrain, weather conditions, and potential avalanche risks.
 Research the area thoroughly and check for any special permits or regulations.